NyKepler/CerCNsig/README.md

-Maybe I have spent too much an effort on the ACN estimation by trying different tools and optimizing their performance, but combining the results from ACE, Rascal and ichorCNA we should have a better estimation of ACN profile on our low purity MaNiLa VS and archival VS samples and be able to select the ones with true signal.
+Maybe I have spent too much an effort on the ACN estimation by trying different tools and optimizing their performance, but combining the results from ACE, Rascal and ichorCNA we should have a better estimation of ACN profile on our low purity MaNiLa Cervical and archival Cervical samples and be able to select the ones with true signal.

 To better understand the principle and workflow of the *CNsignature* and